 With partial lifting of COVID-related restrictions in Ecuador, fieldwork at the Rumiñahui Project commenced in early July 2020 and started with stream sediment sampling, mapping and rock chip sampling.
-It is the first time that geologists have carried out systematic technical work at Rumiñahui since 2007 given the complexity of community relations initially encountered by the Company in the area.
-After lengthy community engagement and dialogue, the Company has now signed an access agreement allowing field work to progress.
-The sampling and mapping work will help to delineate targets that are planned to be drilled in 2021.
+It was the first time that geologists carried out systematic technical work at Rumiñahui since 2007 given the complexity of community relations initially encountered by the Company in the area.
+After lengthy community engagement and dialogue, the Company signed an access agreement allowing field work to progress.
+The sampling and mapping work helped to delineate targets that are planned to be drilled in 2021.